Easy-to-Grow Plants: Sunflowers, Big Flowers With Large Seeds

 Sunflowers brighten up your garden and attract birds and insects to your yard.
 The seed heads are also harvested for human food, producing both a tasty vegan snack food and delicious low-cholesterol sunflower seed oil.

-I recommend you plant , as the seeds are very large for easy planting.
+My favorite Helianthus variety is the as the seeds are lovely and large, making planting them easy.
 Make sure you buy fresh seeds that are intended for this year’s crop.
 There should be a plant-by or use-by date on the seed packet.
 If you have older seeds, they can still be planted, but their ability to germinate will be reduced.
-Seed Needs, Salt N' Roast Sunflower
+Heavy Torch Sunflower

 When to Plant Sunflower Seeds